OLA Girls Senior High School (Kenyasi)

 Ola Girls' Secondary School is first female second cycle institution in Kenyase No. 2 to be established in the Ahafo Region of Ghana.

 History

-Ola Girls' Secondary School was established in 1973 by the Catholic Sisters, Our Lady of Apostles in collaboration with the late Rev James Kwadwo Owusu, and the then Omanhene of the Kenyasi No.2 Traditional Area, Nana Nsiah Ababio.
+Ola Girls' Secondary School daan maalee in 1973 ayi Catholic Sisters deme s3n, Te pogeba Apostles in collaboration atepaahe neng late Rev James Kwadwo Owusu, and the then Omanhene ofgTraditional Area, Nana Nsiah Ababio.
 However it officially started on the September 27, 1974 with 34 girls.
 It was until September, 1976 that it was absorbed into the public school system.

 Achievements

 Ola Girls’ SHS, Kenyasi placed third in the 6th edition of the Energy Commission’s Renewable Energy Competition.
 They were defeated by Legon PRESEC who placed first, Ahantaman Girls’ SHS took the second place, Dabokpa Technical Institute taking the fourth position, Adidome SHS taking the fifth position and Damongo SHS who was the sixth.